 Men-amber rock is a large natural granite outcrop on the summit of a hill near the hamlet of Nancegollan.
 The stone’s name has a couple of possible roots.
 It probably derives from the Cornish ‘men omborth’ meaning balance stone or perhaps ‘men-an-bar’ which meaning ‘stone on top’.

-The striking formation towers above the surrounding countryside at roughly 20ft high and perhaps significantly also stands on the crossroads of two ancient track ways.
+The striking formation towers above the surrounding countryside at roughly 20ft high.
+Perhaps significantly also stands on the crossroads of two ancient track ways.

 There are a number of stories attached to this tower of stone, dating back hundreds, perhaps thousands of years.
 From ancient times, it is believed to have been a place of pagan ritual.
 There is a strange tale of a wandering tribe of Mediterranean descent coming here to worship at the stones.
 Local historians have hypothesised that this unknown tribe were the Phoenicians, once thought to have visited Cornwall for trade.

-Another less far-fetched story is that this stone was once a finely balanced logan rock (for other logan rock descriptions and footage try HERE and HERE).
-In 1650, during the upheaval of the civil war a man called Shrubsall, one of Oliver Cromwell’s army and governor at Pendennis, came to the Men-amber and toppled it.
-Apparently the locals claimed the wizard Merlin had prophesised “Men-amber would stand until England had no king!” so of course it had to fall.
+Another less far-fetched story is that this stone was once a finely balanced logan rock.
+(For other logan rock descriptions and footage try HERE and HERE).
+In 1650, during the upheaval of the civil war a man called Shrubsall, one of Oliver Cromwell’s army, was governor at Pendennis.
+He apparently came to the Men-amber and toppled it.
+The locals claimed the wizard Merlin had prophesised “Men-amber would stand until England had no king!” so of course it had to fall.